 The next table lists the various parts of the console, monitoring & control units.
-Please also refer to the floor plan diagrams beginning in the chapter Floor Plan [> 57].
+Please also refer to the floor plan diagrams beginning in the chapter Floor Plan [> 75].
 These scaled diagrams provide an idea of where the various pieces of NMR equipment should be placed.

-Figure 3.2: Spectrometer and Magnet Control
+Figure 3.1: Spectrometer and Magnet Control

 - 1. The AVANCE console main cabinet, where the actual NMR data acquisition is performed. - 2.
 The probe, which is designed to hold the sample, transmit radio frequency signals which excite the sample and receive the emitted response.
 The probe is inserted into the bottom of the magnet and sits inside the room temperature shims.
 Coaxial cables carry the excitation signals from the console amplifiers to the probe and the NMR signal back from the sample to the receiver. - 3.
 The HPPR/2 amplifies, filters and routes the NMR response signals from the probe to the RX22 receiver.
 It switches the RF transmitter output to the probe. - 4.
-The Bruker Magnet Pump Control (BMPC II), which monitors the magnet status and cryogenic parameters, interfaces between the magnet, pump system, and user.
-The BMPC II includes the pumps that drive the Joule-Thompson cooling unit in order to maintain the temperature of ~2K. - The BCU-II Unit delivers very cold gas, either nitrogen or dry air, through a flexible isolated non-magnetic transfer line.
-It is possible to control the sample temperature down to -60°C inside the probe for solid or liquid NMR applications. - 6.
+The BCU-II Unit delivers very cold gas, either nitrogen or dry air, through a flexible isolated non-magnetic transfer line.
+It is possible to control the sample temperature down to -60°C inside the probe for solid or liquid NMR applications. - 5.
 The BCU-I Unit cools VT gas to allow proper sample temperature regulation.
-The unit reduces the temperature of the air input (supplied by the variable-temperature unit) and provides cooling of the NMR sample within the magnet to at least -5 °C for a room temperature of 25 °C. - 7.
-The workstation acts as the operational computer for the user processing NMR data and sending/receiving data to/from the acquisition computer in the main console - 8.
-The Uninterruptable Power Supply (UPS) feeds the BMPC II and provides continuous power in case of power failure.
-The UPS also acts as a power conditioner.
-It is recommended to have the UPS on emergency power. - 9.
-Air compressor (not pictured).
-The air compressor should have a maximum duty cycle of 50%.
-When the area where the compressor is located is very humid, air conditioning should be used.
-If floor vibrations are a problem, insulation should be used.
+The unit reduces the temperature of the air input (supplied by the variable-temperature unit) and provides cooling of the NMR sample within the magnet to at least -5 °C for a room temperature of 25 °C. - The workstation acts as the operational computer for the user processing NMR data and sending/receiving data to/from the acquisition computer in the main console.